FarmBot-Docs/farmbot-express/v1.1/bom/tubing/ptfe-tape.md

 ---
-title: "Teflon Tape"
+title: "PTFE Tape"
-slug: "teflon-tape"
+slug: "ptfe-tape"
 description: "This plumber's tape is used to seal the pipe thread connections in FarmBot's watering system."
 price: $5.00
 quantity: